-Acclaimed director Morris Panych and set designer Ken MacDonald are partners in work and life.
+Acclaimed director and writer Morris Panych and set designer Ken MacDonald are partners in work and life.
 They have collaborated professionally on over 100 projects, including two this past summer: A Little Night Music at the Shaw Festival, and Moby Dick at the Stratford Festival.

 In 2001 they formed their own company, 2x2ltd theatrical enterprises, a decision that led them to consider their legacies.